mdn/webextensions-examples/dnr-dynamic-with-options/README.md

   persist across browser restarts.
 - `declarativeNetRequest.getSessionRules` and
-  `declarativeNetRequest.updateSessionRules` to manage DNR rules that are session-scoped, i.e. cleared upon extension unload or browser quits.
+  `declarativeNetRequest.updateSessionRules` to manage DNR rules that are session-scoped, that is, cleared when an extension unloads or the browser quits.

 ## Note on `optional_host_permissions` and `optional_permissions`

-Firefox does not support `optional_host_permissions` permissions yet, but still supports host permissions in `optional_permissions` (https://bugzilla.mozilla.org/show_bug.cgi?id=1766026).
+Firefox does not support `optional_host_permissions` permissions, it supports host permissions in `optional_permissions` (https://bugzilla.mozilla.org/show_bug.cgi?id=1766026).

 Chrome recognizes `optional_host_permissions` but does not support host permissions in `optional_permissions`.

-To support both, manifest.json contains both `optional_host_permissions` and `optional_permissions`.
+To support both, include `optional_host_permissions` and `optional_permissions` in your manifest.json.

 ## Comparison with Manifest Version 2